 Ella Springs Jones

-First soror in Alpha Kappa Alpha’s history to contend for the office of Regional Director unopposed.
-Established the South Atlantic Endowment Scholarship and served as Regional Director during the Centennial Celebration of the Sorority
+First member in Alpha Kappa Alpha’s history to contend for the office of Regional Director unopposed.
+She established the South Atlantic Endowment Scholarship and served as Regional Director during the Centennial Celebration of the Sorority.

 Marsha Lewis Brown

 Delivered by mobilizing, leading and building the region to more than 10,000 members.
 She was the first regional director to have an endowed scholarship funded in her name at her undergraduate alma mater, Florida State University.

 During her administration as the 18th South Atlantic Regional Director, Sharon Brown Harriott presided over three of the largest regional conferences in Alpha Kappa Alpha’s history.
 Additionally, 10 chapters were chartered during her administration and the South Atlantic Region became the first region to raise $1 million for the Alpha Kappa Alpha Educational Advancement Foundation (EAF) during a four-year period.